karen portrait circle

 So, how much better is the night tour, and should you make an effort to get night tour tickets?

 The Night Tour vs. the Day Tour.
-What's the difference?
+Which is better?

 In many ways, the night tour is pretty similar to the day tour.
 But as the sun starts to go down, and the crowds thin out, it takes on a magical quality not present during the daytime.